-Any indebtedness owed to the Federal government, under the paragraphs above, is due within three years of the participant's service breach date.
+Any indebtedness owed to the Federal government is due within three years of the participant's service breach date.
 The debt amount will be subject to interest at the maximum legal prevailing rate from the date of the breach until paid in full.
 Other charges and penalties for delinquent or past due payments may be assessed.